-At the time of writing, I have published exactly two books: a photographic manual, and a work of fiction.
+At the time of writing, I have published exactly three books: a photographic manual, a work of fiction, and a very ill-fated memoir*.
 Yay, go me.
 I am by no means an expert.
 Not in the slightest.
 I’m so green and wet behind the ears I’m ‘precious’.
 Yet, people ask me all the time “Hey, got any advice on writing a book?”, and I’m like, sure, ask the guy who has one novel out there to give advice.
 What the hell do I know, right?

-Funnily enough, that answer never seems to satisfy people… So, erm, because I’m still new at this and brevity is not quite my long suit, my Introduce to you Gerry’s 19 Laws of Writing(TM) – your mileage may vary.
+Funnily enough, it never seems to satisfy people.
+So, erm, because I’m still new at this and brevity is not quite my long suit, may I introduce to you Gerry’s 19 Laws of Writing(TM)—your mileage may vary.

 - Ignore word count.
 Don’t rush, don’t ramble.
 The story will take as long as it takes.